 While 80/20 uses a fixed duration to determine run power threshold - 95% of a 20-minute trial, or 95% of CP20 - Stryd uses a dynamic method to determine critical power.
 This could be CP20 for one athlete, or CP40 for another.
 Therefore, the two methods may not completely align as the Stryd method is fluid.
 To resolve this, disable Auto-Calculated CP in the Stryd mobile app and manually set your Stryd CP to match your 80/20 run power threshold.

 If the run power threshold set in TrainingPeaks is the same as the critical power manually set in the Stryd app, the two applications will align.

 See this article from Stryd for more information.

 Q: Can I export run workouts in more than just FIT format?

-Yes.
+A: Yes.
 Power-based run workouts can be exported to ZWO, ERG, and MRC, as well as in FIT format.
 HR and Pace-based workouts can only be exported to FIT format.

 Q: Why does the Workout Details section sometimes list more than one zone, such as “Zone 4 – Zone 5”?